 White is another color linked to Jesus in the Bible, especially prophetically, when He returns as a conquering king, dressed in white, riding a white horse (Revelation 19:11).
 White is also the color of light when all the colors are blended together – we know that “light” symbolises truth and we know that in Christ there is only light, no darkness, no lies (1 John 1:5).

 As the above verse in Isaiah describes, white also indicates purity and the opposite of stains and blemishes.
-Those who trust in Christ for salvation, no longer wear stained, filthy garments and stand condemned but are clothed in righteousness and in purity.
+Those who trust in Christ for salvation, no longer wear stained, filthy garments and stand condemned but are clothed in righteousness and in purity, as we have union with Him.
 They are cleansed and made holy and acceptable by the precious blood of Jesus (Revelation 3:5).

 Jesus’ Favorite Color